Greg Sarris

-Gregory Michael Sarris (born February 12, 1952) is the Chairman of the Federated Indians of Graton Rancheria (since 1992), the Graton Rancheria Endowed Chair in Creative Writing and Native American Studies at Sonoma State University, where he teaches classes in Native American Literature, American Literature, and Creative Writing.
+Gregory Michael Sarris (born February 12, 1952) is the Chairman of the Federated Indians of Graton Rancheria (since 1992) and the recent Chair of the Board of Trustees of the Smithsonian's National Museum of the American Indian.
+Until 2022, Sarris was the Graton Rancheria Endowed Chair in Creative Writing and Native American Studies at Sonoma State University, where he taught classes in Native American Literature, American Literature, and Creative Writing.
 He is also President of the Graton Economic Development Authority.
+Sarris is currently the Distinguished Chair Emeritus at Sonoma State University.
+He was appointed as a UC Regent by Governor Gavin Newsom in 2023.

-Sarris has authored six books, the best known of which is Grand Avenue, a collection of autobiographical short stories about contemporary Native American life.
-Named after a real place in Santa Rosa's South Park district, Sarris was a co-executive producer of a two-part 1996 HBO miniseries adaptation, shot entirely on location.
+A notable scholar and activist, Sarris was elected to the American Academy of Arts and Sciences in 2020.
+Sarris has authored six books, including Grand Avenue, a collection of autobiographical short stories about contemporary Native American life.
+Named after a real place in Santa Rosa's South Park district, Sarris was a co-executive producer, along with Robert Redford, of a two-part 1996 HBO miniseries adaptation, shot entirely on location.
+He currently serves on the Board of Trustees of the Sundance Institute.

 Childhood

-Greg Sarris was adopted shortly after his birth by a middle-class white couple, George and Mary Sarris, who believed they could not have children.
+Greg Sarris was born in Santa Rosa, California.
+He was adopted shortly after his birth by a middle-class white couple, George and Mary Sarris, who believed they could not have children.
 Shortly after, they conceived the first of three biological children, which complicated life at home with his alcoholic father.
 Sarris was frequently the target of his father's abuse.
 In an effort to keep him out of harm's way, he was sent to live with various white and American Indian foster families.
 At the age of 12, Sarris met Pomo basket weaver Mabel McKay, who taught him about American Indian customs and tradition.
 According to Sarris, McKay's guidance provided him with a sense of purpose.

 Education

 After graduating from Santa Rosa High School in 1970, Sarris attended Santa Rosa Junior College.
 In 1977 he graduated summa cum laude with a BA in English from UCLA.
 He went on to complete his graduate studies at Stanford University, earning a master's degree in creative writing in 1981 and a Ph.D. in Modern Thought and Literature in 1989.
+Sarris received an honorary Doctor of Humane Letters (LHD) degree from Sonoma State University in June 2024.